FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 Seminar 4: Blogging

 Thousands of people start a blog but don't carry it on.
 How do you ensure your blog keeps you enthused?
-What software should you use?
+How do you decide on a style or a niche?
 How do you attract an audience to it?
+What are the dos and don'ts?
 Is it possible to monetise it?
-Alastair Humphreys, one of Wanderlust's contributing editors and author of five books will be hosting this workshop!

 Whether you want to keep the day job but earn a few pennies on the side, or whether you want to change your career, we look at the various options to monetise your passion for travel and writing.
 Includes case studies and practical examples.